-When anyone applies for an entry-level position, one typical job interview question they might be asked is about how they’ve handled significant obstacles in the past.
+When someone applies for an entry-level position, one typical job interview question they might be asked is about how they’ve handled significant obstacles in the past.
 If you are currently in high school or college, lacking major work experience, interviewers may couch this question as, “Tell me about the biggest challenges you’ve faced as a student.”

 These challenges might be academic or personal—there is a wide gamut of situations you might choose to share.
 Perhaps you were faced with completing an important team project, but your teammates bailed at the last minute.
 Maybe you were an officer in an extracurricular or service organization tasked with organizing a major fundraising project.
 Or, like many students today, you might have struggled to balance your classwork with the demands of a necessary part-time or full-time job.